ironsource-mobile/designate/README.md

 ```

 You can access Helm values as `registry-values` artifact of type *embedded/base64*, and all deployment parameters as Spinnaker parameters (e.g. `${ parameters.version }`).

-Please note that in order for Designate to be able to trigger Spinnaker properly, a webhook should be configured, with the name following this convention:

-`app.APP_NAME.PIPELINE_NAME`, for example: `app.foo-app.rollout`

 ## Development